byblian/pyhoshen/docs/_posts/2019-04-12-The-polls-had-systematic-error-but-the-model-explained-them-well.md

 <!--more-->

 We might ask - what do we expect of a model?
 Ideally, we would somehow want the model to predict the most accurate results.
 But the model's basic data is always the polls themselves.
 The model could be adjusted for likely voters, fundamentals, and momentum and trends among undecided voters.
-But if there is systematic error in the polls, the prediction will likewise be off and any adjustment will only have a minor effect.
+But if there is systematic error in the polls, the [prediction](https://pyhoshen.org/2019/04/07/2019-Election-Final-Forecast.html) will likewise be off and any adjustment will only have a minor effect.

 In light of this, what we might ask of a model is that it also present us the variability that we can expect.
 We know what the polls say, but how far from the polls can the actual result be?

 ## Pre-election Poll Errors
-A common method of computing poll errors is to use a distance formula.
-Using a distance formula, the final pre-election polls erred by an average of 14.53 mandates:
+A common method of computing poll errors is to use a distance formula, presented here under "Error":

 Pollster|Publication|Error|B&W-Likud|Likud|Blue & White|Shas|UTJ|Labor|Hadash-Taal|Yisrael Beitenu|Right Union|Meretz|Kulanu|Raam-Balad|New Right|Zehut|Gesher
 :-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-: